 Probability of Earning Shared Savings

-While most practices focus on the strategic and qualitative aspects of the decision, extending the analysis to include the quantitative financial and actuarial measures puts practices in a stronger negotiating position.
+While most practices focus on the strategic and qualitative aspects of the decision, extending the analysis to include the quantitative financial, and actuarial, measures puts practices in a stronger negotiating position.
 That’s because they can objectively compare the shared savings payout probability, level of downside risk exposure, and timing of cash incentives.
-For each contract option, such analysis would identify the payout by probability band, based on the practices past performance and accommodate the MSR/MLR corridor.
-The comparison can be across contracts from multiple enablers, opportunity for individual direct participation in a CMS or CMMI program, or joining forces with other independent practices.
+For each contract option, such analysis would identify the payout by probability band, based on the practice’s past performance and accommodate the MSR/MLR corridor.
+The comparison can be made across contracts from multiple enablers, opportunity for individual direct participation in a CMS or CMMI program, or joining forces with other independent practices.